PINTO0309/gazelle-dinov3/README_distill.md

 - **Sanity checks**:
   - Set `--distill_weight` to a very large value (e.g. `10`) for a few iterations; the student heatmaps should quickly mimic the teacher.
 Revert afterwards.
   - Run one training step with `--distill_weight 0` and confirm the loss matches the historical baseline.
 - **Teacher checkpoints**: verify the teacher’s base performance before distilling.
 Garbage in leads to garbage out.
-Ensure the pretrained gaze head checkpoint exists where the script expects it or provide `--distill_teacher_ckpt`.
+Ensure the checkpoint you point to contains backbone weights (all checkpoints saved by the current training scripts do); otherwise the loader will warn and continue with the available parameters.

 ## 10. Next Steps
 1. Launch a short training run with `--distill_weight 0.3` to confirm the pipeline works end-to-end.